 The late 20th century has seen further refinement of the dulcimer into new instruments, like the cardboard dulcimer, the dulcerine (fretboard without a soundbox), an electric dulcimer, the dulcitar, the Strumstick, and the strumalong, all of which are known by the broader term “stick dulcimer.”
 In 1976, luthier and musician Homer Ledford (1927-2006) trademarked his creation, the “dulcitar”, combination guitar and dulcimer.
 Ledford was known for his prolific creation and playing of stringed instruments.
 A few of his instruments, including the dulcitar, are displayed in the Smithsonian Institution in Washington D.C.

 And the dulcimer family continues to expand, Ledford created the dulcijo (banjo and dulcimer) and McNally the dulcilele (ukelele and dulcimer).
-In fact, we at StickDulcimer.com have been slowly chipping away at a new version on the stick dulcimer theme we hope to have available in late-2020.
+In fact, we at StickDulcimer.com have been slowly chipping away at a new version on the stick dulcimer guitar theme we hope to have available in late-2021.
 Because of its versatility and simplicity, the dulcimer will continue to inspire the imaginations of instrument players and makers, professional and amateur alike.
 Construction designs are now readily available in books and online, opening the way for more creativity and innovation in dulcimer-making.
 As the dulcimer marches on its path of history, it is sure to find new identities in the minds and hands of artists, woodworkers, and musicians.